algosup/2023-2024-project-5-flutter-team-1/documents/management/projectcharter.md

 - Final Product

 ## Budget
-For this project there is no financial budget because we only use free softwares and free ressources. askip elone il a payé 5€.
+For this project there is no financial budget because we only use free softwares and free ressources.